brechtbilliet/brechtbilliet.github.io/_posts/2016-11-09-A-scalable-angular2-architecture.md

 ### A possible solution

-This is not the only solution of course, but it's a solution that works mostly for me.
+This is not the only solution of course, but it's a solution that has worked most of the times for me.
 Every presentational module has access to its own sandbox.
 A sandbox is a service that will expose:
 <ul>
 <li>Streams of state (selected from redux in this case)</li>